zhenkai-liang/zhenkai-liang.github.io/_pages/research.md

 * Binary analysis and protection
 * Mobile malware analysis

-### AI Security from system principles
+### AI security from system principles
 * Application of AI and recommendation system in software and system security
 * LLM security analysis using software security techniques
 * Agent system analysis and security

-### Security beyond systems
+### Beyond security and systems
 * Online scam prevention
-* Financial modeling of cyber crime
+* Financial modeling of cyber crime and cyber incidents
-* Cyber risk modeling and cyber insurance
+* Cyber insurance and cyber risk analysis

 Research Awards
 ---------------